bucketfish0000/chess_godeep/README.md

 Fitting is still very bad at this point.

 Loss function changed to L1.
 Still no idea about other hyperparams.
+Fitting still bad.

 Added txt file that contains test losses of each training loop.